TheRhysWyrill/RAScript/README.md

 # RAScript
 Script to automate the process of building RetroArch for UWP compiling by downloading the RetroArch source, cores and additional DLL files.

+# Requirements
+The only application required for this script to work is 7zip.

 # Instructions
 1. Download RAScript and place it in a folder by itself.
 2. Run the bat file.